Saffron Rice

 AYURVEDIC COOKING TAKES A BALANCED, HEALING APPROACH FOR YOUR DAILY COOKING NEEDS.
 YOU WILL FIND SIMPLE, EASY TO MAKE NOURISHING MEALS I HAVE MADE FOR MY FAMILY, WITH A DOSE OF AYURVEDA & YOGA WISDOM.

-Highly prized for centuries and high in antioxidants saffron is not your typical spice, but are stigmas or threads harvested from the flower, crocus sativus, belonging to the iris family.
-Its price tag is about ten to twenty dollars per gram, but just a few threads is all that is needed to enhance flavour in any dish.
-Saffron has a sweet, slightly bitter taste, and its bright crimson red threads impart a heavenly glow to any dish.
+Highly prized for centuries and rich in antioxidants, saffron is not your typical spice.
+It is the dried stigma — or thread — harvested from the Crocus sativus flower, a member of the iris family.
+Though it can cost ten to twenty dollars per gram, only a few delicate threads are needed to infuse a dish with its unique flavour and luminous golden hue.
+Saffron has a sweet yet slightly bitter taste and imparts a heavenly glow to any meal it touches.

 Cinnamon - warming quality; helps metabolize carbohydrates and sugar